 - As your train approaches Florence, you will NOT get off at the first stop bearing the name Firenze.
 You will get off at the second stop (and final stop) which is Firenze S.M.N. or Firenze Santa Maria Novella.

 - If, for some reason you did not purchase return tickets back in Livorno, now is the time to do it.
 Do not leave it for later in the afternoon when you return to the Florence train station as the line can be very, very long and you’d risk missing your train.
 So, have your return tickets in your pocket first thing in the morning!

 To find out more about Italian trains in general at Italian Trains basics

 Travel to Florence - Getting a taxi from the Livorno cruise dock to the train station

-You are eager to spend as much time in Florence and don’t mind spending a couple Euros extra when travel to Florence & saving some time is in question?
+- You are eager to spend as much time in Florence and don’t mind spending a couple euros extra when traveling to Florence & saving some time is in question?

-In that case, do not spare on taking a taxi when it comes to travel to Florence… it can save you up to 45 minutes when it comes to getting to the train station.
+- In that case, do not save on taking a taxi when it comes to travel to Florence… it can save you up to 45 minutes when it comes to getting to the train station.